What and Whose Knowledge? Measuring Epistemic Diversity in Large Language Models: Empirical Results

 \paragraph{Topics} As our study is broad (27 models, two settings, and 200 prompt templates per model per topic), we constrain the number of selected topics for computational feasibility.
 We use a sample of 30 general topics from IssueBench~\cite{DBLP:journals/corr/abs-2502-08395} and 125 additional hand-curated topics.
 These include 10-13 country-specific topics about important figures and historical events to help measure the impact of cultural context on diversity.
-To ensure that these are well documented and known topics, we only select topics where their associated English Wikipedia page has a content rating of at least ``C''.\footnote{\url{https://en.wikipedia.org/wiki/Wikipedia:Content_assessment}} Following IssueBench, these include a mix of both controversial and non-controversial topics, e.g., general topics for which there may be contentious views, like nuclear weapons and pornography, and events which may be subject to diverse and varied interpretations.
+To ensure that these are well documented and known topics, we only select topics where their associated English Wikipedia page has a content rating of at least ``C'', meaning that the article is substantial enough to at least be useful to the casual reader.\footnote{\url{https://en.wikipedia.org/wiki/Wikipedia:Content_assessment}} Following IssueBench, these include a mix of both controversial and non-controversial topics, e.g., general topics for which there may be contentious views, like nuclear weapons and pornography, and events which may be subject to diverse and varied interpretations.
 All events occurred before the earliest knowledge cutoff of any model in our study.
 In total, we have 155 topics (see Appendix \autoref{sec:topics} for the list), yielding 1.7M responses prior to decomposition and 69.5M claims after decomposition.
 While the topics were hand-picked based on the above criteria, the selection process could nevertheless impact the generalizability of our results.
 However, if we can identify knowledge collapse even for this limited set of topics, this would already be cause for concern.

 \paragraph{Clustering} For our clustering algorithm we have one parameter to select: the number of claims $N$ to retrieve for comparison.
 To choose this, we first ran a sample of 50,000 claims from 10 topics (5,000 each) through \autoref{alg:clustering}, setting $N=10$.
 From the list of top 10 most similar claims, we measure mutual entailment with the retrieving claim, and count the number of times that the $k$\textsuperscript{th} most similar claim ($k \in [1,10]$) is mutually entailed.
 We found that when a claim is matched, $98.4$\% of the time it is within the first 6 most similar claims, and therefore select $N=6$ for our experiments.